Score four

-Score Four is a "three dimensional" abstract strategy game, similar to Connect Four (Milton Bradley, 1974).
+Score four is a "three dimensional" abstract strategy game, similar to Connect Four (Milton Bradley, 1974).
 It was first sold under the name "Score Four" by Funtastic in 1968.
 Lakeside issued 4 different versions in the 1970s.
 Later Hasbro sold the game as "Connect Four Advanced" in the UK.

-The object of Score Four is to position four beads of the same color in a straight line on any level or any angle.
+The object of score four is to position four beads of the same color in a straight line on any level or any angle.
 As in Tic Tac Toe, Score Four strategy centers around forcing a win by making multiple threats simultaneously, while preventing the opponent from doing so.

-Tic Stac Toe
+Tic stac toe

-The game has also been introduced as "Tic Stac Toe", but with the introduction of a blocker piece for each side.
+The game has also been introduced as "tic stac toe", but with the introduction of a blocker piece for each side.
 In the game of Tic Stac Toe, on a player's turn, he or she may place a blocker piece to defend a threat of the opponent, before placing one of his or her own pieces.
 The blocker piece is of neutral color and cannot complete a winning line.